We firmly believe that every student deserves a top-quality education. The MA in Special Education program:

 - prepares teachers to meet the specific needs of preschool, elementary, junior high, high school, and adult students at risk for or living with learning disabilities

-- partners with DC's renowned Lab School of Washington for year-long student internships
+- partnership with DC's renowned Lab School of Washington for year-long student internships

 - gives exposure to a wide variety of methods, materials, and program-specific academic skills through the arts: graphics arts, woodworking, music, dance, drama, puppetry, film making, and a unique feature called Academic Clubs as used at the Lab School of Washington